-Dealing with an MITM attack can be tricky since this is hard to detect.
+Dealing with a MITM attack can be tricky since this is hard to detect.
 Hackers commonly use phishing sites, traffic re-routing, and other similar tactics to execute this, so you need to take preventive measures.
-Fortunately, using end-to-end encryption alongside the right cybersecurity practices will help keep your interactions private.
+Fortunately, using end-to-end encryption alongside good cybersecurity practices will help keep your interactions private.

 4. Server Attacks

 Your web server is a vital component of your company’s digital infrastructure.
 Since it stores valuable information about your business, hackers won’t be shy to infiltrate it.
-Falling into a denial-of-services (DOS) attack or SQL injections must be avoided at all costs, since they can disrupt operations and threaten your clients’ security.
+Falling into a denial-of-service (DOS) attack or SQL injections must be avoided at all costs since they can disrupt operations and threaten your clients’ security.